antonsolomko/snooker-andy/README.md

 Reliability serves as an indicator for the players official/unofficial status.

 Rating is considered to be *official* if the reliability is positive, and *unofficial* otherwise.
-This means that newcomers ratings are initially not official and become official only after they play certain number of games (typically aroung 20).
+This means that newcomers ratings are initially not official and become official only after they play certain number of games (typically around 20).

 Similarly, since reliability constantly decreases with the passage of time, ratings of players who do not play for a while sooner or later (no more than in 120 days) become *unofficial*.
 If that happens, they need to play certain number of gamse to confirm their level, before returning the official status.